blogue/QA-messageboard/README.md

 ## Description

-This is a basic message board web application.
-It allows a user to post and edit questions as well as post answers to a question.
+This is a message board web application created with Ember.js.
+A user has the ability to post a question, respond to a question with an answer and rate questions--which changes the order they're displayed.

 ## Prerequisites